gzk6332987/1080_project/README.md

 ### *Spotlight*

-We seperate each part through class, each part could run independently, make it easier to develop and debug!  (:
+We seperate each part through class, each part could maintain independently, make it easier to develop and debug!  (:

 ### Additional info

-You can use `git log --oneline --time --graph --all` show each commit and progress (:
+You can use `git log --oneline --graph --all` show each commit and progress (:

 You can use `git tag` show each version of our project (If you want, you can try each version, but not all success due to database structure problem) (: